-Add something interesting in the foreground of the landscape like some rocks or flowers and use that to guide the viewer’s eye to the beautiful background.
+Add something interesting in the foreground of the landscape, like some rocks or flowers.
+Use it to guide the viewer’s eye to the beautiful background.

 4. Layer Your Landscapes

-One of the defining characteristics of natural landscapes are the layers that exist everywhere.
-No matter where you look in nature they are there.
-There are always at least two – earth and sky.
+One of the defining characteristics of natural landscapes is the layers that exist everywhere.
+No matter where you look in nature, they are there.
+There are always at least two—earth and sky.
 Usually there are many more though.

-Often in the same scene you can see layers of sand, grass, trees, water, mountains, clouds, sky, etc. That’s not even considering man-made elements.
+Often, in the same scene, you can see layers of sand, grass, trees, water, mountains, clouds, sky, etc. And that’s not even considering manmade elements.

 Try composing your landscapes to capture a variety of layers within the same frame to display the different elements of the scene.
 Sometimes these layers may line up beautifully, sometimes they will criss-cross and have no pattern to them.
 Both can look great.

 I’m not talking about making natural frames out of driftwood to display your prints.
-I’m talking about shooting through a gap in some trees, through a window, between two buildings, or under a bridge.
-You can even shoot a frame within a frame.
+I’m talking about shooting through a gap in some trees, through a window, between two buildings, or under a bridge, for example.
+Doing so is called shooting a frame within a frame.

 You can get really creative with this.
 Natural frames can focus the viewer, add interest, or obscure uninteresting parts of the scene.